 Data Simulation

-In order to investigate the performance of commonly used methods, we simulate body size observations from a bounded power law distribution using the inverse method, as described in Edwards et al. (2017)(2017).
-Let M be a random variable of body sizes described by the probability density function:
+In order to investigate the performance of commonly used methods, we simulated body size observations from a bounded power law distribution using the inverse method, as described in Edwards et al. (2017)(2017).
+Let M be a random vector(?) of body sizes described by the probability density function: